 That’ll save you the hassle of having to schlep your luggage through the streets of Paris when you arrive, and you can travel to all the sights in no time at all.

-If you’re going to be arriving by car, I’d recommend staying in the north of Paris, particularly if you’re traveling to Paris from England or Belgium.
+If you’re going to be arriving by car, we’d recommend staying in the north of Paris, particularly if you’re traveling to Paris from England or Belgium.

 That way, you can avoid having to navigate the busy roads of Paris.
 Many of the hotels on the fringes of the city offer underground parking.

-Which parts of town are best places to stay in Paris?
+Which parts of town are the best places to stay in Paris?